playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 }
 ```

-And this feature doesn't have an API dissimiliar to standards-based APIs; [It's being built with and on top of features that are being proposed for a future version of JavaScript (commonly referred to as ESNext).](https://www.typescriptlang.org/docs/handbook/decorators.html#metadata)
+And this feature doesn't have an API dissimilar to standards-based APIs; [It's being built with and on top of features that are being proposed for a future version of JavaScript (commonly referred to as ESNext).](https://www.typescriptlang.org/docs/handbook/decorators.html#metadata)

 # What isn't TypeScript {#misconceptions}